CustomerGauge makes it easy to load (manually or automatically) data into the system.

 A note on value format: case sensitivity

-The first time you load a value into the system, this version will save, and after that it is not case sensitive - so say for example, you load 'CustomerGauge' into the database, and after that upload 'CUSTOMERGAUGE, customergauge' or 'CustomerGauge' - they are all considered the to be the same value, but will display in the system as 'CustomerGauge' because that was the first version added.
+The first time you load a value into the system, this version will save, and after that it is not case sensitive - so say for example, you load 'CustomerGauge' in a field, and after that upload 'CUSTOMERGAUGE, customergauge' or 'CustomerGauge' - they are all considered the to be the same value, but will display in the system as 'CustomerGauge' because that was the first version added.

 sFTP Data Loads